Rukidi I of Tooro

 Rukirabasaija Kato Rukidi I (kajjaju) was Omukama of the Tooro Kingdom, from 1871 until 1871.
 He was the fourth (4th) Omukama of Tooro.

 Biography

 Claim to the throne

 He was the fifth son of Rukirabasaija Kaboyo Omuhundwa Kasusunkwanzi Olimi I, the first Omukama of Tooro who reigned between 1822 and 1865.
 He rebelled against his elder brother, Kyebambe Nyaika in 1871, with the help of an invading army from Buganda.
 He seized the throne and Omukama Nyaika fled and went into hiding.

 Reign

 His reign was a very short one.
 Some accounts say it lasted only two months.
-He was deposed by his subjects and his brother Kyebambe Nyaika returned to the throne.
+He was deposed when his brother Kyebambe Nyaika returned to Tooro and reclaimed the throne.

 Kato Rukidi 1 Rukirabasaija (Kajjaju) went to Masaka and he followed by his sister, he got a land in Bukakata kunya, nowadays called Bujjaju.
 After that he went to another place nowadays called Bwala hill and the people of Masaka called him Kajjaju, he started a new family at Bwala hill and this family Bwala mukirangira is still there.